-The report has analysed the global dark chocolate market on the basis of distribution channels, covering super- and hyper-markets, convenience stores and non-grocery retailers.
+The report has analysed the global dark chocolate market on the basis of distribution channels, covering super- and hyper-markets, convenience stores, non-grocery retailers and others.
 The report has further segmented the market on the basis of region, covering Western Europe, North America, Eastern Europe, Asia, Latin America, Middle East and Africa and Australasia.
-Currently, Western Europe represents the largest region for dark chocolate, accounting for the majority of the market share.
+Currently, Western Europe represents the largest region for dark chocolate, accounting for majority of the market share.

 This report provides a deep insight into the global dark chocolate industry covering all its essential aspects.
 This ranges from macro overview of the market to micro details of the industry performance, recent trends, key market drivers and challenges, SWOT analysis, Porter’s five forces analysis, value chain analysis, etc. The report also provides a comprehensive analysis for setting up a dark chocolate manufacturing plant.
 The study analyses the processing and manufacturing requirements, project cost, project funding, project economics, expected returns on investment, profit margins, etc. This report is a must-read for entrepreneurs, investors, consultants, and all those who have any kind of stake or are planning to foray into the dark chocolate industry in any manner.